anushnap/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+#Change Directory, CD

+'cd' as a command in the terminal can be used to change the directory you are in. 'cd' must be followed by an appropriate folder name or pathway.
+For example:

+'''
+cd ~/Desktop/imgs
+'''

+## Things 'cd' can do
+* Navigate your file system
+    * Traverse the tree structure of your files to go to a specific location